Bouinbi/vTest/README.md

 now, you can Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Wtichattack .

-- Go to LAB Folder and run ( . is in the command )
+- Go to vTest Folder and run ( . is in the command )

 ```bash
 sudo pip3 install -e .